Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 - (5,1)

 Then player 2 is marking a lot more matchups that player 1.
 Which would be an unfair workload.

+### Condition 4\.

+If we assume information on a student $v$ to be a measure of how many good graders have marked their matchup it becomes difficult to satisfy this.
+After all, how can we identify the good graders before we've ranked the students.

+If we take the grading skill out of the equation, then we can measure this by the number of times student $v$ appears in $E$.
+Taking this, we can satisfy this condition by constructing $E$ such that each student appears in $E$ a roughly equal amount of times.

 To solve this problem of matchup assignments we can turn to a Mixed Integer Linear Programming model.